Members Leading Members Newsletter Volume 2

 Chicago, IL 60607

-Diane Palmer wasted no time after the election, giving herself a salary of $166,000 per year.
+Dian Palmer wasted no time after the election, giving herself a salary of $166,000 per year.
 In her haste, she forgot to read her own bylaw changes and their requirements.
 Although Palmer can increase her staff salaries, which she did, her own salary is set and approved by the executive board.
 The charges filed by the members are given to the secretary of treasurer Joe Richert and a hearing by the executive board will follow within 30 days.
 Copies for ethics violation will be given to Dan Zapata, union attorney.
-Diane Palmer acts as if she’s above the law.
+Dian Palmer acts as if she’s above the law.
 These are the very bylaws that she dictated to Local 73 members, but she does not seem to want to follow them!

 The hypocrisy of SEIU union authoritarianism